 This is one of the major things that people get confused about with chronic fatigue.
 You may have good days, even several in a row, with few or no symptoms.
 There are triggers that cause flare-ups, but there are also remission periods.
 Overdoing it is one of the most common triggers, so pace yourself on your good days to maximize how long remission periods last.

 #5 The FDA Has Not Approved a CFS Treatment

 In other words, there is no miracle cure for chronic fatigue syndrome.
 But don’t let that discourage you too much.
 There are a number of things that you can do to help keep the condition under control.
-Several alternative therapies are being used to help patients sleep better, experience less pain and tiredness, and to improve overall quality of life.
+Several alternative therapies help patients sleep better, experience less pain and tiredness, and improve their overall quality of life.
 There are also some medications that are prescribed to help with specific symptoms.

 #6 You Have to Manage Your Energy Reserves Wisely